George Whitefield-Trumpet of the Lord / Short, Ruth G / (PB/1979-1979/B+/USED)

 Description

-*Condition Note: Book is in lightly used and clean condition.*
+*Condition Note: Book is in lightly used and clean condition with some minor staining on the back cover and a few page edges.*

 He was called "the prince of preachers" by Charles Haddon Spurgeon, himself no incompetent when it came to captivating congregations.
 Born the son of an English tavernkeeper, the youthful Whitefield was "running on a full career to hell" as he himself put it, when God touched him.